 ELMA365 allows you to enhance your data protection with configurable security settings.
 To use this feature, go to Administration>Security Settings.

-Here you can specify the length and quality of a user password, restrict the number of invalid login attempts, configure conditions for user account lockout and enable two-factor authentication.
+Here you can specify the minimum password length, its quality and frequency of change, restrict the number of invalid login attempts, configure conditions for user account lockout, and enable two-factor authentication.

 Only users included in the Administrators group can change the security settings.

 In this section, you can adjust user passwords strength and configure user account lockout after several invalid login attempts.